Master’s in Counseling Degrees in Colorado – Explore 5 Online and On-Campus Options

 How much do mental health therapists make in Colorado?

-According to BLS data, Colorado therapists working with clients on their mental health made a mean yearly salary of $71,530 in 2021.
+According to BLS data, Colorado therapists working in substance abuse, behavioral disorders, and mental health made a mean yearly salary of $66,280 in 2024.

 What jobs can I get with a master’s degree in counseling in Colorado?